exceptionaljs/exapp/README.md

 Application's Properties
 ------------------------

-The `uapp.App` has the following member functions that can be used to access various properties:
+The `exapp.App` has the following member functions that can be used to access various properties:

   * `hasProperty(name)` - Get whether the property `name` does exist.
   * `getProperty(name)` - Get the value of the property `name`.
 The function throws if the property doesn't exist.